LL41/pipeline_tools/README.md

 # pipeline_tools
-Tools required to create a pipeline with GBQ using my preffered worflow.
+Tools required to create a pipeline with GBQ using my prefered worflow.